AdobeDocs/workfront.en/help/quicksilver/scenario-planner/publish-scenarios-update-projects.md

 keywords: publish,plans,projects,scenario,scenarios
 navigation-topic: enterprise-scenario-planner-navigation-topic
 title: Update or create projects by publishing initiatives in the Scenario Planner
-description: Publishing a scenario from the Adobe Workfront Scenario Planner accomplishes the following:
+description: Publishing a scenario from the Adobe Workfront Scenario Planner accomplishes the following - EDIT ME.
 ---

 # Update or create projects by publishing initiatives in the Scenario Planner